dogshoes/gotenna-notes/README.md

 [056971-000] Device Data Reset successful
 ```

-Additionally, for extra excitement, there's a red LED which illuminates the button under certain circumstances.
-Related to charging status?
+Additionally, for extra excitement, there's a red LED which illuminates while the device is charging.

 ### Additional Notes and Things to Look at